Life Insurance After Divorce

 While splitting any whole life insurance cash value is a topic that should be covered in your divorce decree, your best bet is to separate your coverage by obtaining your own life insurance policy after the divorce.

 Do You Need to Insure Future Alimony and Child Support Payments?

 Is life insurance an asset during divorce?
 Divorce can have a significant impact on your finances.
 If you expect to receive child support or alimony payments, it would be wise to insure that income.

 If your ex-spouse passes away, the income you’ve been receiving will stop and this could negatively affect your household finances and lifestyle.
-To avoid this sudden an unexpected financial burden, you can purchase a brand new term life insurance policy on your ex-spouse.
+To avoid this sudden an unexpected financial burden, you may want to consider purchasing a brand new term life insurance policy on your ex-spouse.
 This may even be an order in your divorce decree.

 Take it upon yourself to pay the premium payments so you can keep the policy coverage current.
 If you put your ex-spouse in charge of payments and they miss a payment, your policy could lapse and you’ll lose coverage.

 Luckily, term life insurance policies don’t cost that much money.
 You can get a lot of coverage at a price that’s reasonable enough to fit within your budget.

 Ultimately, divorce can very well trigger the need to get a separate life insurance policy.
 You’ll want to separate your coverage from your former spouse and update your policy to reflect your new circumstances and needs.

 If you’ve never had a life insurance policy, you should consider applying for one especially if you have kids.
 If divorce makes you a single parent, you’ll want to make sure you protect your kids’ financial future if you were to pass away early.